tsekitsi/viszot/README.md

 ### 2.2 Containerization

 To help manage the different application components during development, as well in preparation for deployment, I use the containerization platform Docker.
 Containerization is the process of packaging an application's code with all its dependencies (files, libraries, etc.) in an isolated software environment (container) so that it runs on any infrastructure.
-My top-level container, "viszot", contains three services ("sub"-containers): "vz-server", "ngrok" and "vz-front".
+My top-level container, "viszot", contains three services ("sub-containers"): "vz-server", "ngrok" and "vz-front".
 Naturally, "vz-server" includes the server code and the database file, while "vz-front" includes the user interface code.

 ### 2.3 HTTP Tunneling